Meet Our Caring Team in Toronto

 sammy-working

-Sammy is our adorable ‘Hospice Centre’ kitty!
-He was adopted by our team in September 2022 from a local cat rescue, at the golden age of 20 years old.
+Sammy was adopted by our team in the fall of 2022 from a local cat rescue, at the golden age of 20 years old.
 He came to us with many ongoing health issues, including kidney disease.
-Since being in our care and under the careful watch of all our hospice veterinarians, he has turned a real corner in terms of his activity levels and quality of life.
-Sammy provides comfort and purrs to all of our grieving clients who come to our centre.
-Sammy’s favourite activities include taking naps on his heating pad, constantly stealing his coworker’s meals and chairs, and following the team around all day.
-He is spoiled rotten by everyone on our team, and we cannot imagine our hospice centre (or team) without him!
+While under the careful watch of our hospice veterinarians, he turned a real corner in terms of his activity levels and quality of life for over 6 months.
+His favourite activities included taking naps on his heating pad, constantly stealing his coworker’s meals and chairs, and following the team around all day.
+Sadly, Sammy's health took a sudden turn for the worse and we said goodbye to our sweet boy in April 2023 through a peaceful euthanasia.
+In the short time he was with us, Sammy was bright, cuddly, cheeky, funny, loving, and above all, he provided so much comfort to the grieving pet parents who walked through our front door.
+To say he "landed in the right spot" would be an understatement.
+Our team is absolutely at a huge loss, and we miss this little guy terribly.